bhavan0/transportation/README.md

 * Each broker reads the hash table to see which all users need the topics handled by them, and adds the subscribed topics to the respective user queue
 * The subscriber reads the respective logged in users queue to send data back to client for display

-PS: The user once logs out from the page, an event is triggered to clean up the hash table.
-This helps in reducing the number of publishes needed by the broker even when the user is not logged in.
+NOTE: The user once logs out from the page, an event is triggered to clean up the hash table.
+This helps in reducing the number of Queues to be added by the broker even when the user is not logged in.

 ### Stack used:
 - Frontend: Angular 9